 The travel and tourism sectors are vital in supporting the livelihood and development of communities and countries worldwide.
 Promoting responsible, accessible, and sustainable tourism is also essential to achieving the 2030 Agenda.

-This puts massive pressure on governments, communities and the humanitarian agencies that protect them.
+The number of children on the move, including refugee and displaced children, is increasing.
+This puts massive pressure on governments, communities, and the humanitarian agencies that protect them.
 An estimated 89.3 million people had been forcibly displaced from their homes by the end of 2021, which increased to a staggering 100 million by mid-2022.
-In at least 17 countries, refugees or internally displaced people account for at least five per cent of the population.
-More children are being affected worldwide, and they now account for 41 per cent – or 42 million – of all those who have been forcibly displaced.
-The damage caused by multidimensional crises is on the rise.
-Crises caused by armed conflicts, political instability and climate change, and the effects of health and economic problems threaten children's rights, including their right to be protected from violence, abuse and neglect.
+In at least 17 countries, refugees or internally displaced people account for at least five percent of the population.

 This report emphasizes the importance of addressing children's risks in the digital environment.
 While there are many benefits to digital connectivity and access to information, it also exposes children to various forms of exploitation and violence.